[I've cross-posted this here as many people land on this page when searching for information on these birds]

 There are a number of different subspecies.
 In the eastern part of their native range, they look quite different.
 Here is a link to the

 gray-headed form (these are also being reported in small numbers; I have no nesting records of this subspecies).

 - European Goldfinch – juvenile 2 (scroll down page to image 8601)

 Are they nesting?
 Yes.
-I have confirmed nesting reports of Great Tit and European Goldfinch in Illinois and Wisconsin.
+I have confirmed nesting reports of European Goldfinchs in Illinois, Wisconsin, Ohio, Ontario, New York, and California.